-- In a food processor, place the fresh apples, raisin paste, maple syrup, lemon juice, lemon zest, vanilla, cinnamon, salt and 1/4 of the sunflower seeds and grind until completely smooth.
+- In a food processor, place the fresh apples, raisins, maple syrup, lemon juice, lemon zest, and vanilla, and 1/4 cup of the sunflower seeds.
+Process until completely smooth.

 - Transfer the mixture to a large mixing bowl.

-- Add the remaining 1/4 cup of sunflower seeds and the other nuts to the food processor.
+- Add the remaining 1/4 cup of sunflower seeds, nuts, cranberries, coconut, cinnamon, and salt to the food processor.

 - Coarsely chop the nuts and seeds in a few quick pulses.